 These annotations serve two purposes: first, to provide the function's type signature so that the validator can enforce that all calls to the function are well-typed; second, to ensure that even if the function is exported and called by external JavaScript, its arguments are dynamically coerced to the expected type.
 This ensures that an AOT implementation can use unboxed value representations, knowing that once the dynamic coercions have completed, the function body never needs any runtime type checks.

-The following is a simple but complete example of an asm.js module.
+The following is a small but complete example of an asm.js module.

-In a JavaScript engine that supports AOT compilation of asm.js, calling the module on a true global object would produce a fully compiled exports object:
+In a JavaScript engine that supports AOT compilation of asm.js, calling the module on a proper global object and heap buffer would link the exports object to use the statically compiled functions.

 By contrast, calling the module on a standard library object